apptainer/apptainer-userdocs/security.rst

 unprivileged users to build containers remotely, with root level permissions inside the secured service.
 System administrators can use the system to monitor which users are building containers, and the contents of those containers.
-The apptainer CLI has native integration with the Build Service from version 3.0 onwards.
+The Apptainer CLI has native integration with the Build Service.
 In addition, a browser interface to the Build Service also exists, which allows users to build containers using only a web browser.

 .. note::